-Chair: Michael T. O'Kane / 4 meetings during 2020
+Michael T. O'Kane / 4 meetings during 2021

-Other Finance Committee members: Alan J. Kreczko, Simon W. Leathes, Yukiko Omura
+Other Finance Committee members: Alan J. Kreczko, Simon W. Leathes, Yukiko Omura, Lorin P.T.
+Radtke

 The Finance Committee of the Board of Directors oversees management's investment of our Company's investment portfolio, including in alternative investments, and is responsible for oversight of Company risks related to capital, liquidity, investments, financial market conditions, foreign currency, and rating agencies.
 The Finance Committee also oversees, and makes recommendations to the Board with respect to, our capital structure, dividends, financing arrangements, investment guidelines, potential alternative investments and any corporate development activities.
+Mr. O'Kane, chair of the Finance Committee, will retire upon the completion of his 2021-2022 term.